Chart Color Schemes

 Age

-Winmalee's median age exceeds the national pattern
+Winmalee's population is slightly older than the national pattern

-Winmalee has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
-The 65-74 age cohort is notably over-represented in Winmalee at 10.8%, compared to the Greater Sydney average, while the 25-34 year-olds are under-represented at 9.1%.
-Between 2021 and present, the 75-84 age group has grown from 4.8% to 6.7% of the population, and the 15-24 cohort increased from 12.5% to 13.7%.
-Conversely, the 25-34 cohort has declined from 10.2% to 9.1%.
-By 2041, demographic modeling suggests Winmalee's age profile will change significantly.
-The 75-84 age cohort is projected to increase by 111 people (26%), from 431 to 543.
-Notably, the combined 65+ age groups will account for all of Winmalee's population growth, reflecting its aging demographic profile.
-Meanwhile, the 65-74 and 45-54 cohorts are expected to experience population declines.
+Winmalee has a median age of 40, slightly higher than Greater Sydney's figure of 37 and Australia's 38 years.
+The 65-74 cohort is notably over-represented in Winmalee at 10.8%, while the 25-34 year-olds are under-represented at 9.0%.
+Between 2021 and present, the 75 to 84 age group has grown from 4.8% to 6.7%, and the 15 to 24 cohort increased from 12.5% to 13.7%.
+Conversely, the 25 to 34 cohort has declined from 10.2% to 9.0%.
+By 2041, demographic modeling suggests Winmalee's age profile will evolve significantly.
+The 85+ age cohort is projected to surge dramatically, increasing by 109 people (130%) from 84 to 194.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 65 to 74 and 45 to 54 cohorts are expected to experience population declines.